sustech-topology/TopCap/README.md

 ## Additional codes and materials

 The [`additional`](additional) directory contains code for results in Fig. 8, Supplementary Figs. 2–3, and Supplementary Table 1.
-It also contains supplementary files intended to enable and facilitate the user to reproduce the results and apply the methods in the manuscript.
+It also contains additional files intended to enable and facilitate the user to reproduce the results and apply the methods in the manuscript.

 ## Notes